DiffMark: Diffusion-based Robust Watermark Against Deepfakes: EXPERIMENTS

 \subsubsection{Implementation Details}

 Our DiffMark is implemented by PyTorch \cite{NEURIPS2019_bdbca288} and executed on NVIDIA RTX 3090Ti.
 The pre-trained frozen autoencoder in the training phase is VQGAN \cite{esser2021taming}.
 Our DiffMark is trained on CelebA-HQ dataset for 151.2k steps with a batch size of 16, which is equivalent to 100 epochs.
 We use the AdamW optimizer \cite{loshchilov2017decoupled} with a learning rate of 1e-4.
 In Equation~\ref{eq:quality}, the weight $\alpha$ is set to 0.1.
-To balance the visual quality and watermark robustness, we initialize the weight $\beta$ to 10 in Equation~\ref{eq:total}, then reduce it to 1 after 5k and 10k optimization steps for the 128×128 and 256×256 resolutions respectively.
-For the embedding dimensionality of the embedding table, we set it to 256 for 128×128 images and 1024 for 256×256 images respectively.
-To conserve memory under limited computation, we precompute the noised-watermarked image gap with detached computation graphs, then adding it back to preserve gradient flow.
+To balance the visual quality and watermark robustness, we initialize the weight $\beta$ to 10 in Equation~\ref{eq:total}, then reduce it to 1 after 5k and 10k optimization steps for the $128\times128$ and $256\times256$ resolutions respectively.
+For the embedding dimensionality of the embedding table, we set it to 256 for $128\times128$ images and 1024 for $256\times256$ images respectively.
+To conserve memory under limited computation, we precompute the noised-watermarked image gap with detached computation graphs, and then add it back to preserve gradient flow.
+Considering the long sampling time with 1000 steps in the original diffusion model, we reduced the training diffusion steps to 100 and used the DDIM sampler \cite{song2020denoising} with 10 steps during sampling.